GeorgieGray/all-about-dinos/README.md

 ## Project Structure

-### Resources
+### Assets

-There is a folder in the root `/resources` which is the home for all non-html files.
+There is a folder in the root `/assets` which is the home for all non-html files.

 This folder contains two child folders:
 - `/assets/css`: All CSS files, for every page